Planetary Invasion

 Planetary Invasion is the fifth album released by R&B group Midnight Star.
 Released in 1984 and produced by group member Reggie Calloway, this album peaked at number seven on the R&B albums chart led by the number-one R&B single "Operator."
-This single also scored the group their first (and to date, only) top-20 single on the pop charts, peaking at #18 in early 1985.
+This single also scored the group their first (and to date, only) top-20 single on the pop charts, peaking at No. 18 in early 1985.